PhoenixTales/phoenix-docs/mechanics/character-sheet.md

 **Layout Concept V1**
-*with status attributes displayed on the right side*
+*with status attributes displayed on the right side, with no relation to the left*

 ```
 +--------------------------------------------------------------------------+